Loser Buddy business

 The Carry Trade Risk

 Japan's low rates funded the yen carry trade — borrowing cheap yen to buy risk assets including crypto.
-That's unwinding.
+That is unwinding.

 business